Skip to content

 1. Styles (CSS):

-• VTT supports text style adjustments through CSS, such as color, font size, and position.
-Styles can be defined in the HTML using the <style> tag or an external CSS file.
+• VTT supports text style adjustments via CSS, such as color, font size, position, etc. Styles can be defined in HTML via <style> tags or external CSS files.

 • Example: